George Floyd’s murder sparked a reckoning on race. But did America change?

 In the weeks and months that followed, there were signs of progress, many on both sides of Troost believed.
 Amid a summer of peaceful protests, white patrons would stick their heads into Alan Kneeland’s restaurant, across the street from Mr. Goode’s juicery, just to confirm the restaurant had a Black owner before ordering.
 They were making an effort to show solidarity and wider community support.

-Buzzy LeCluyse, pastor at Pine Ridge Presbyterian Church in north Kansas City, remembers that summer vividly.
+yse, pastor at Pine Ridge Presbyterian Church in north Kansas City, remembers that summer vividly.
 “I just became committed to talking about, ‘How do we not have this happen again?’” she says.

 Ms. LeCluyse and about two dozen other parishioners of Pine Ridge started reading books on racism and white privilege, and then met on Zoom to discuss them during the pandemic.
-They called themselves the Deep Listening Group.
+They c

 “I grew up in Kansas City, and as a kid you always heard, ‘You don’t go east of Troost,’” says Ms. LeCluyse’s husband, Joe, a retired administrator of higher education.
 After the book club took a local library’s audio driving tour, which traced the history of Kansas City’s policies of systematic segregation, Mr. LeCluyse says he’s “tuned into seeing things I might have passed over before.”